Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 \subsection{FPGA Deployment}

-We evaluate our proposed solution on the AMD/Xilinx Kria KV260 board, which integrates programmable logic (PL; featuring 117,120 LUTs, 234,240 FFs, 1,248 DSP slices, 144 MB BRAM, and 64 MB URAM) with a processing system (PS) based on a Quad-core Arm Cortex-A53 SoC.
+In this study we specifically investigate FPGA deployment, due to their power efficiency and existing widespread use onboard satellites.
+We focus on a single FPGA device as the one selected fits within the strict power constraints of a representative small satellite platform.
+We evaluate our proposed solution on the AMD/Xilinx Kria KV260 board, which integrates programmable logic (PL; Table \ref{tab:fpga_resources}) with a processing system (PS) based on a Quad-core Arm Cortex-A53 SoC.
 For model deployment, we utilized the Vitis AI 3.5 framework and created a custom hardware design targeting the PL of the Kria KV260 and incorporating the Deep Learning Processing Unit (DPU) 4.1 IP using Vivado 2023.2.
 The DPU is a programmable engine optimized for deep neural networks, which is leveraged by the Vitis AI instruction set to run models in the PL.
 In our design, the DPU is configured with one B4096 core and a clock frequency of 300~MHz.
-We quantized the model to INT8 using the Vitis AI Quantizer library, using symmetric quantization with a power-of-two scaling scheme, allowing for both Post-Training Quantization (PTQ) and Quantization-Aware Training (QAT) using a straight-through estimator \cite{Jain2020}.
-The DPU of the Kria KV260 platform (DPUCZDX8G) does not support the SiLU activation function used in YOLOv8, and therefore we modified the model to use Hard Swish activations \cite{Howard2019} instead.
+We quantized the model to INT8 using the Vitis AI Quantizer library, using symmetric quantization with a power-of-two scaling scheme (required configuration for the DPU), allowing for both Post-Training Quantization (PTQ) and Quantization-Aware Training (QAT) using a straight-through estimator \cite{Jain2020}.
+The DPU of the Kria KV260 platform (DPUCZDX8G) does not support the SiLU activation function used in YOLOv8, and so we modified the model to use Hard Swish activations \cite{Howard2019} instead.
 Finally, we deployed the compiled model on the FPGA using the Vitis AI Runtime, and evaluated model performance in terms of speed, power consumption, and accuracy.